big-sean-gmc-hummer-ev

 We did our research and discovered that you are a 90’s era Bad Boy fan.
 What was it about those artists that impressed you?

 It was fresh.
 I felt that Mase was just like ‘that player.’
-My whole personal is just that Detroit player.
+My whole persona is just that Detroit player.
 I love to make music that people love and can relate to it at the same time.
 Mase was such a player and he was slick with it.
-His wordplay was really good and he was just talking that fresh shit that people love to hear.
+His wordplay was really good, and he was just talking that fresh shit that people love to hear.

 We were out on location in Detroit on the set of Street Kings 2: Motor City and we noticed the wide gap between the rich and poor.
 How did it affect you as you were growing up?

-You were one of few artists to honestly get a deal with help from a local radio station in this era.
-Tell our readers how you met Kanye West that led to you signing with Good Music.
+You were one of a few artists to honestly get a deal with help from a local radio station in this era.
+Tell our readers how you met Kanye West, which led to you signing with Good Music.

 When I was sixteen, my grandma bought me a car.
 Me and one of my best friends at the time drove to the radio station every Friday night.
-Emcees would gather up and battle, the winner would get on the air and rap for thirty minutes.
+Emcees would gather up and battle and the winner would get on the air and rap for thirty minutes.
 It was the dopest shit ever.
 It was the best opportunity you could give a starving artist.
 Me and my homie became regulars on the show.
-We starting going every week for about a year.
+We started going every week for about a year.

-Kanye was there promoting his first album and because of my relationship with the staff I was able to make it pass security with ease.
+Kanye was there promoting his first album and because of my relationship with the staff, I was able to make it past security with ease.
 When I met him, I was like “I’m an aspiring emcee.
 I do the show every Friday”.
-He was like “keep it up”.
+He was like “Keep it up”.
 I said “Can I rap for you?”
-He said he didn’t have time and he was running late.
-I said “Please… You’re my hero.”
-Kanye changed his mind and said that he would listen to sixteen bars but I would have to do it as he was walking out.
-I spit my heart out because I knew it was my one chance… I was rapping like ten minutes straight.
-Before I realized, there was a crowd of people standing there and they started clapping.
+He said he didn’t have time, and he was running late.
+I said, “Please… You’re my hero.”
+Kanye changed his mind and said that he would listen to sixteen bars, but I would have to do it as he was walking out.
+I spit my heart out because I knew it was my one chance… I was rapping for ten minutes straight.
+Before I realized it, there was a crowd of people standing there and they started clapping.
 I handed Kanye my CD.
 The story goes on and on.
 It definitely wasn’t an overnight process.

 How does it feel to be on a label with so many stars?

 It’s a dream come true.
-I’m on a label with Common, Kudi, Pusha T, Mos Def… I felt pressure at first but then I remembered that I’m here for a reason.
-Nothing happens on accident.
+I’m on a label with Common, Kudi, Pusha T, Mos Def… I felt pressure at first, but then I remembered that I’m here for a reason.
+Nothing happens by accident.
 A lot of people say that I’m lucky.
 I say luck is when preparation meets opportunity.
 When I met Kanye West, if I was wack as hell, it wouldn’t have turned into anything.
-I had a chance and I was able to take full advantage of it.
+I had a chance, and I was able to take full advantage of it.

 – BE’N ORIGINAL